 Sightseeing the Warsaw Old Town with the Krakowskie Przedmieście Street takes almost 3 hours.

 On the Warsaw Old Town are unique places like:

 - Castle Square (Plac Zamkowy) with Warsaw Royal Castle and the Statue of Sigimund III Vasa (Kolumna Zygmunta), it is the most characteristic landmark of Warsaw.
-This place are very popular as a social meeting places and the beginning of exploring Warsaw and meeting place with the guide.
+This place are very popular as a social meeting places and the beginning of exploring Warsaw.
+It is the best place for meeting with the guide.

 - The Monument of the Little Insurgent – the first monument in Warsaw which commemorate the Warsaw Uprising.
-The Monument symbolizes the great courage of childern who helped during the Warsaw Uprising, for example by delivering mails, orders or some information.
+The Monument symbolizes the great courage of childern who helped during the Warsaw Uprising.
+Children helped, for example by delivering letters, orders or some information

 - Barbican (Barbakan) impressive round bastion which protected a city gateway and was a part of the defensive walls

 - St. John’s Cathedral (Archikatedra świętego Jana) the most important church in Warsaw.
 Probably it is the one church in the world where ran the front line during the Warsaw Uprising.
 The Insurgents fought for every square meters of the Cathedral.
 When they lost that battle the church was completely destroyed.